Hey, did you know you have a huge bald spot back here?

-In 2008 my hairdresser noticed a sizable bald spot on the back of my head.
-This was the beginning of my long, personal battle with autoimmune Alopecia—a condition where my immune system kills my hair because it is confused and dysfunctional.
+In 2008, my hairdresser noticed a sizable bald spot on the back of my head.
+This was the beginning of my long, personal battle with Autoimmune Alopecia, a condition where my immune system kills my hair because it is confused and dysfunctional.
 Eventually my Alopecia got so bad that I lost about 70% of my hair.
 I had to shave my head and wear wigs.
-Not only did my hair fall out, but I was having other weird things happening as well: leg cramps, low energy, numbness in my feet, a serious heart arrhythmia, food cravings, fatigue, inability to lose weight, insomnia and general malaise.
-I didn’t find many satisfactory answers by going to MDs.
-They had no idea how to “fix me,” and they didn’t seem too worried about that.
-They just wanted to give me steroids and be content with wearing wigs.
-But my hair was falling out for a reason.
+Not only did my hair fall out, but I was having other weird things happening as well such as leg cramps, low energy, numbness in my feet, a serious heart arrhythmia, food cravings, fatigue, inability to lose weight, insomnia and general malaise.
+I didn’t find many satisfactory answers by going to MD’s.
+They had no idea how to “fix me” and they didn’t seem too worried about doing so.
+They just wanted to give me steroids and be content with wearing wigs but my hair was falling out for a reason.
 I knew there had to be a better way.

-My head 2010.
-My family said it looked like a map of the moon.
-I think they were trying to cheer me up.
+In 2010, my family said that my head looked like a map of the moon.
+I think they were trying to cheer me up!

-That started me on an intense personal journey in reading and study.
-I learned that chronic conditions like Alopecia can require an very different approach to healing; one that addressed my entire body as a system.
-Diet, environment, and genetic propensities can interact differently over a period of many years so that when the symptoms appear (like your hair just falling out one day), many of the body’s systems are already compromised.
-I eventually enrolled in the Nutritional Therapy Association’s NTP program to get handle on my health.
+That started me on an intense personal journey in reading and studying.
+I learned that chronic conditions like Alopecia can require a very different approach to healing; one that addressed my entire body as a system.
+Diet, environment, and genetic propensities can interact differently over a period of many years.
+When the symptoms appear, such as your hair falling out, many of the body’s systems are already compromised.
+I eventually enrolled in the Nutritional Therapy Association’s (NTP) program to get a handle on my health.
 I learned that food, nutrition and a faulty digestive system had a lot to do with my condition.
 I had no idea that over a period of years I had developed some very serious nutritional deficiencies.
 I learned how to heal my digestion and support my immune system so that over time my hair grew back, my heart murmur disappeared, and I stopped getting leg cramps and numb feet.
 My weight is much more stable now and I have more energy.
-I am still on my healing path, but I feel enormously better than I did back in 2010.
+I am still on my healing path but I feel enormously better than I did back in 2010.

 I’ve been a certified Nutritional Therapy Practitioner since 2011.
-One thing that I’ve realized about myself is that I love to learn and I have been passionate about adding more skills to my practice ever since.
+I love to learn and I have been passionate about adding more skills to my practice ever since.
 I’ve added formal training in applied kinesiology, hair tissue mineral balance, mind/body medicine and neurofeedback to better help clients live a life of health and well-being.
 There is a profound relationship between physical health and mental/emotional wellbeing.
-If you work for me, we take your whole situation into account.
+Working with me means taking your whole situation into account.
 I like to partner with my clients as their guide.
 The human body has a profound ability to heal itself when given the right tools.

-Katie completed a Nutritional Therapy Practitioner certification in 2011 and served as a group leader for the NTA from 2012-13.
+Katie completed a Nutritional Therapy Practitioner certification in 2011 and served as a group leader for the NTA from 2012 to 2013.
 She maintained a private practice for several years before going to work under Michael Karlfeldt ND, PhD.
-Prior to working for Dr. Karlfeldt she completed his Certified Natural Health Specialist course and completed an internship in his practice.
-Katie has completed additional training with Dietrich Klinghardt, MD, Rick Malter, PhD., John Tjenos, NTP, and Richard Soutar, PhD.
+Prior to working for Dr. Karlfeldt, Katie completed the Certified Natural Health Specialist course as well as her Internship.
+Katie has completed additional training with MD Dietrich Klinghardt, PhD Rick Malter, NTP John Tjenos, and PhD Richard Soutar.

-Katie lives in Boise, ID, with her husband, Lane, and their three boys.
-She enjoys reading and learning, yoga, gardening, travel and spending time with friends.
+Katie lives in Boise, Idaho with her husband Lane and their three boys.
+She enjoys reading, learning, yoga, gardening, traveling and spending time with friends.